Frozen Planet at Jackson Hole Wildlife Film Festival

 "It's one of the most beautiful films I have seen".

-John produced the second programme of the series and directed Ewan's narration for this programme.
+John directed Ewan's narration for the second programme.
 It was a real pleasure to see how much skill and intelligence Ewan brought to all the films.

 Sixty Years in the Wild